THE MUDDLE FAMILIES

 Thomas and Violet’s only child was Sarah Constance Muddle whose birth was registered in Dungog registration district in New South Wales during 1918.
 When she was about 20 years old Sarah married Francis Augustine Griffin in Dungog registration district during 1938.

-John and Sarah Ann’s ninth child was Allay Muddle, also known as Allie, whose birth was registered in Dungog registration district in New South Wales during 1893.
+John and Sarah Ann’s ninth child was Allay Muddle, also known as Allie,who was born at Telegra (modern spelling Tillegra) in the district of Munni on the Williams River about 8 miles north of Dungog in New South Wales on 27 April 1893.
 When he was about 26 years old Allie married Lila Hudson, who was about 20, in Dungog registration district during 1919.
 Lila was the daughter of Anthony and Esther Hudson, and her birth had been registered in Dungog registration district during 1899.
-Allie and Lila had three children.
+Allie and Lila had three children born between about 1920 and 1927.

-Allie was a pensioner living at 49A Mackay Street in Dungog when he died in Newcastle registration district on 8 September 1970, at the age of 77, and was buried in St Peter's Church of England Cemetery at Bendolba near Dungog on 10 September 1970.
-Twenty-four years later Lila was living at Allandale in New South Wales, which is about 130 miles south-west of Dungog, when she died on 21 February 1994, at the age of 94, and was buried with her husband in St Peter's Church of England Cemetery at Bendolba on 22 February 1994.
+Allie was a pensioner living at 49A Mackay Street in Dungog when he died in the Royal Newcastle Hospital in Newcastle on 8 September 1970, at the age of 77, from a perforated duodenal ulcer and peritonitis.
+He was buried in St Peter's Church of England Cemetery at Bendolba near Dungog on 10 September 1970.
+In the Electoral Rolls from 1972 to 1980 Lila was living at 131 Abelard Street in Dungog.
+Twenty-four years after her husband's death Lila was living at Allandale in New South Wales, which is about 130 miles south-west of Dungog, when she died on 21 February 1994, at the age of 94, and was buried with her husband in St Peter's Church of England Cemetery at Bendolba on 22 February 1994.

 Allie and Lila’s eldest child was Mabel Rose Muddle who was born in about 1920.
-Mabel married John Anzac Turner in Dungog registration district during 1940.
-Mabel’s second marriage was to Edgar Muddle.
-Mabel died on 15 March 2004, at the age of 83, and she was buried with her parents in St Peter’s Church of England Cemetery at Bendolba.
+When she was about 20 years old Mabel married John Anzac Turner, who was about 24 years old, in Dungog registration district during 1940.
+John had been born on 28 August 1916 and he died on 23 September 1954, at the age of 38, and was buried in Quart Pot Cemetery at Munni near Dungog, where his grave is marked by an inscribed headstone.
+Mabel's second marriage was to Edgar Muddle.
+Mabel died on 15 March 2004, at the age of 83.
+She was cremated and her ashes buried in her parents' grave in St Peter's Church of England Cemetery at Bendolba.
+Inscribed plaques were added to the grave of her parents and the grave of her first husband.

-Allie and Lila’s third child was Kathleen Jean Muddle, known as Jean.
+Allie and Lila’s third child was Kathleen Jean Muddle, known as Jean, who was born in about 1927.
 Jean married Thomas George O’Hare, who was about 23, in Dungog registration district during 1944.
 Thomas was the son of Thomas and Eva Florence O’Hare, and he had been born at Lismore in northern New South Wales on 11 September 1921.
 During the Second World War Thomas, at the age of 21 and while living at Rawdon Vale in northern New South Wales, had enlisted in the Australian Army at Paddington in Sydney on 5 December 1942.
 He was Sapper NX99017 in 2 Field Company when he was discharged on 16 April 1946.
 So he was serving in the army when he married Jean.

 It seems that Thomas and Jean must have divorced and Thomas married Isabel May Tuckwell in Rockdale registration district in Sydney during 1954.
 Thomas died when he was about 50 years old, his death being registered in Sydney registration district during 1971.